The Swallows of Kabul: Plot

-Mohsen Ramat goes home and you meet his wife Zunaira, a beautiful woman who used to be a school teacher.
+Mohsen Ramat goes home, and you meet his wife Zunaira, a beautiful woman who used to be a schoolteacher.
 They have a small house with a blanket over the windows because they cannot afford to fix them.
 The windows must be covered because it would offend a man if he walked by and saw Zunaira.
-Mohsen tells his wife what happened at the marketplace and she is horrified.
+Mohsen tells his wife what happened at the marketplace, and she is horrified.